Easy Healthy Pasta with Crispy Rosemary Chickpeas

 Have you heard the latest health news about pasta???

-That it doesn’t contribute to weight gain, as some people may think.
+It doesn’t contribute to weight gain, as some people may think.

 While I have always been a pasta lover, I know some people who have cut it from their diets, thinking it’s unhealthy.
+Sad, but true.

-If you’ve cut pasta out of your diet, but you enjoy it {like me!}, hopefully, this news will encourage you to start eating it again!
+If you’ve cut pasta out of your diet, but you enjoy it (like me!), hopefully, this news will encourage you to start eating it again!
 Here’s the nutrition scoop…

-A recent review and analysis of 30 randomized control trials (including 2500+ people) found that pasta when consumed as part of an overall low GI (glycemic index) diet, didnโt lead to weight gain or an increase in body fat but led to a slight decrease in weight.
+A recent review and analysis of 30 randomized control trials (including 2500+ people) found that pasta, when consumed as part of an overall low GI (glycemic index) diet, didn’t lead to weight gain or an increase in body fat but led to a slight decrease in weight.

-If you’re interested in learning more about the study, plus my take on it, check out this post at the Food Network’s Healthy Eat’s Blog–> Can Eating Pasta Help You Lose Weight?
+If you’re interested in learning more about the study, plus my take on it, check out this post at the Food Network’s Healthy Eats Blog–> Can Eating Pasta Help You Lose Weight?

-Tip!
-If you’ve never roasted chickpeas before, this tutorial from Minimalist Baker is an excellent place to start.
-And, if you love roasted chickpeas, you’ll probably also dig this Savory Yogurt Parfait with Spicy Roasted Chickpeas.
+>>If you love roasted chickpeas, you’ll also dig this Savory Yogurt Parfait with Spicy Roasted Chickpeas.
 Yum!

 This easy, healthy pasta is a perfect 1-dish meal, but for an additional dose of nutrition and deliciousness, pair it with your favorite seasonal fresh fruit, and dinner is served!